amarhbaneen/uaf-App-port/docs/components-documentation.md

 - `login.component.scss`: Styles

 **Features**:
+- Connection management (add, test, and select connections)
 - Username and password input fields
 - Form validation
+- Connection testing before authentication
+- Loading state during connection testing
-- Authentication handling
+- Error handling for failed connections
 - Navigation to dashboard upon successful login
+- Theme toggle (light/dark mode)

+**Connection Management**:
+The login component includes a comprehensive connection management system that allows users to:
+- Select from previously saved connections
+- Add new connections with a name, URL, username, and password
+- Test connections before saving them
+- Configure advanced connection options (e.g., withCredentials for CORS)

+**Authentication Flow**:
+1. User selects a connection from the dropdown
+2. User enters username and password
+3. On login button click, the component tests the connection with the provided credentials
+4. If the connection test is successful, the user is navigated to the dashboard
+5. If the connection test fails, an error message is displayed

 **Usage**:
 The login component is the default route of the application.
 Users must authenticate through this component before accessing other parts of the application.
+The connection management system allows users to connect to different backend servers.

 ## Navbar Component